 Become well informed by getting tested on relevant traffic rules and signs.

 Full Access to Pennsylvania DMV Driving Practice Tests.

 Conquer the test by taking the online practice driving test or by using the PDF format of the test as many times as needed.

 Pass the written drivers exam utilizing the DMV.com practice test to help prepare you or you’ll get your money back, guaranteed.

 To maximize your study time, our expert team at DMV.com has created the Driver’s License Practice Test and Study Guide packet.
-These study tools are geared to help new drivers pass the Pennsylvania knowledge test the first time.
-The DMV.com team has gathered all the important information you need in order to be fully prepared for the test.
-Pennsylvania road rules and traffic signs that you will be asked by the DMV are assembled here in a concise – and comprehensive – format.
+These study tools are geared toward helping new drivers pass the Pennsylvania knowledge test the first time.
+We have gathered all the important information you need in order to be fully prepared for the test.
+Pennsylvania road rules and traffic signs that you will be tested on by the DMV are assembled here in one comprehensive, yet concise format.

 - Road signs

 - Pavement markings